Profiles of Change

 Memorial Hospital Miramar is a full-service, acute-care hospital that offers a wide range of medical and surgical services, an Adult Emergency Department, as well as a separate Children's Emergency Department that is affiliated with Joe DiMaggio Children's Hospital.

-Located in a rapidly growing area of young families, Memorial Miramar was built from the ground up on family-centered care principles.
-The Hospital 's Family Birthplace is a specially designed maternity unit that features private suites with many amenities for patients and their families.
+Located in a rapidly growing area of young families, Memorial Miramar was built from the ground up on patient- and family-centered care principles.
+The Hospital's Family Birthplace is a specially designed maternity unit that features private suites with many amenities for patients and their families.
 A multi-disciplinary team of doctors, nurses, respiratory therapists, and parents planned and designed the Neonatal Intensive Care Unit.
 Each NICU room is private; parents can spend the night and immunized siblings can spend time with their baby brother or sister.

 Family and friends can share in the joy of a new baby - even if they are miles apart - through the Online Nursery, where new parents can safely post online photos of their babies.
 To ensure privacy and security, parents are issued a personal identity code that they can share with family and friends to view photos.